Sarang display team: Service

 The team uses modified HAL Dhruv helicopters painted in a special peacock livery.

 The first public performance of the team was displayed at the Asian Aerospace show at Singapore in 2004.
 The team performed in the biennial defense air show cum exhibition Aero India, Air Force Day and Navy week celebrations and other events of national importance.
 In February 2024, the team performed in the Singapore Airshow, its second ever performance outside India and the first since the inaugural display in 2004.

 Apart from aerobatic display, the team is also engaged in disaster management and recovery.
 The team was involved in rescuing stranded people during the 2013 Uttarakhand floods.
 The team was also engaged in dropping food packets, relief materials and rescuing stranded people during various natural calamities such as the 2015 Chennai floods, 2018 Kerala floods, and the aftermath of tropical cyclones such as Cyclone Ockhi in 2017 and Cyclone Michaung in 2023.

 Incidents

-In February 2007, the team had its first fatal accident when one of the helicopters crashed near Yelahanka Air Force Station during a practice session before Aero India 2007.
+On 2 February 2007, the team had its first fatal accident when one of the helicopters crashed near Yelahanka Air Force Station during a practice session before Aero India 2007.
 Co-pilot Squadron Leader Priyesh Sharma was killed and pilot Wing Commander Vikas Jettley was critically injured.
 Vikas Jettley also succumbed to the injuries in 2011 after being in a comatose state for four years.

+On 27 February 2010, a helicopter with the Sarang team crash landed in Jaisalmer district while the team was rehearsing for an air show as a part of the 2010 edition of Exercise Vayushakti.
+The pilots made a controlled crash landing of the helicopter due to a sudden power loss.
+However, the team performed in the airshow as planned on 28 February.